 You can also try breastfeeding on demand.
 As soon as you feel your breasts beginning to fill, feed your little one.
 And give them the time they need to fill themselves up.

 Your diet does not affect the amount of fat in your breast milk.
-However, it does affect the types of fat that is passed on to your little one.
+However, it does affect the types of fat that are passed on to your little one.